 Certain costs are associated with a successful eviction, such as the landlord's duty to move and to store an evicted tenant's possession for multiple months.
 A landlord is allowed to sue for recovery of these costs, albeit with certain limitations your attorney can discuss with you.

-When a tenant breaches a lease or rental agreement, it is important that you as the landlord enforce your rights.
+When a tenant breaches a lease or rental agreement, it is important that you enforce your landlord's rights.
 Massachusetts law grants landlords different remedies including the right to evict a tenant, and with experienced legal help, you can effectively protect your rights.

 At the Katz Law Group, we are highly experienced in the area of rental agreement enforcement and have the years of experience necessary to protect your rights.
-Contact us today for a consultation.
+Contact us online or call us at (508) 480-8202 today for a consultation.
+We serve landlords in Framingham, Worcester, Marlborough, and the rest of Massachusetts.